What to expect -

 Training sessions include -

-Yoga Techniques, Training and Practicum based on the 8 limbs of Yoga -
+Yoga Techniques, Training and Practicum based on the 8 limbs of Yoga - Mindful Therapeutic Yoga practices focus on using Yoga to get into our bodies - not using our bodies to get into Yoga!

 • Pranayama - Learning what we mean by a 'breath centred practice' breath awareness and pranayamas to bring balance.

 • Pratyahara, Dharana, Dhyana & Samadhi - The heart of yoga and meditation.
+We will help you establish a personal Mindfulness Meditation practice and how to teach Meditation to your students.

-You will also experience and learn other tools and techniques of Yoga including Kosha based Body Awareness, Mindfulness based stress reduction (MBSR) Body Scanning, Yoga Nidra, Progressive Muscle Relaxation, Guided relaxation, Mindful meditation, Mindful Movement, Yin Yoga, Dru Yoga and Acuyoga.
+You will also experience and learn other tools and techniques of Yoga including Kosha based Body Awareness, Mindfulness based stress reduction (MBSR) Body Scanning, Yoga Nidra, Progressive Muscle Relaxation, Guided relaxation, Mindful Movement, Yin Yoga, Dru Yoga and Acuyoga.

 Teaching Methodology -